kubernetes-sigs/descheduler/README.md

 2 Dynamic scheduling and deployment solutions for containerized services based on cluster resources

+## Build and Run
+Build descheduler:

+$ make
+and run descheduler:

+$ ./_output/bin/descheduler --kubeconfig <path to kubeconfig> --policy-config-file <path-to-policy-file>
+If you want more information about what descheduler is doing add -v 1 to the command line

+For more information about available options run:

+$ ./_output/bin/descheduler --help

 ## Tips：

 1 In duplicates strategies, the rules for detecting whether the pod in the same deployment has been deployed on the same node，which can be tailored to individual needs: to modify FindDuplicatePods